TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 5. **Security and Audit Metadata**

    - Nonces (`nonce`) and session identifiers (`state`) used in the OIDC4VP request/response.
-   - Results of merchant identity checks (e.g., trusted list validation).
+   - Results of verifier identity checks (e.g., trusted list validation).
    - Logs of consent confirmation (timestamp and authentication method such as biometric or PIN).